-Affordable housing for non-homeless households is projected to assist 353 households in the HOME Consortium area.
-Approximately 259 of these households will be supported via rehab of existing units through the HOME purchase/rehab program, and the HOME and CDBG housing rehabilitation programs.
-Also through the HOME program, an estimated 17 units of affordable rental and homeownership housing is projected to be starting construction.
-Finally, HOME and CDBG funds will be used to provide direct financial assistance to 40 homebuyers through the downpayment assistance and purchase/rehab programs.
+HOME funded affordable housing for non-homeless households is projected to assist 87 households in the HOME Consortium area.
+Approximately 30 of these households will be supported via rehab of existing units through the HOME purchase/rehab program, and the HOME housing rehabilitation programs.
+An estimated 4 units of affordable rental housing is projected to be created through CHDO and development funding.
+HOME funds will be used to provide direct financial assistance to 40 homebuyers through the downpayment assistance and purchase/rehab programs.
+Finally 13 families will be assisted in finding and maintaining affordable rental housing with the HOME TBRA program.

-One Year Goals for the Number of Households to be Supported
+One Year Goals for the Number of Households to be SupportedHomeless13Non-Homeless74Special-Needs0Total87

-Homeless 90

-Non-Homeless 359

-Special-Needs 0

-Total 449